Hanabi-Live/hanabi-live/docs/features.md

 ### Termination

 - Games will be automatically terminated by the server if no move is performed in 30 minutes.
 (This helps to clean the lobby of games that will never be finished.)
-- Players can vote to terminate a game by clicking on the X button where the strike indicators are (near the bottom of the screen).
+- Players can vote to terminate a game by right clicking on the X button where the strike indicators are (near the bottom of the screen), or by using the chat command `/vote`.

 ### Spectators